 The course at St Peter's

-St Peter’s admits students in all the European languages taught in Oxford.
-You can study one or two languages over a four-year period, choosing from French, German, Spanish, Portuguese, Italian, Russian, Modern Greek, and Czech, or one of these languages and Linguistics, or one of them in a Joint School together with English, History, or Philosophy.
-Polish is also offered as a minor subject from the second year onwards.
+St Peter’s admits students in almost all the European languages taught in Oxford.
+You can study one or two languages over a four-year period, choosing from French, German, Spanish, Polish, Portuguese, Italian, Modern Greek, and Czech, or one of these languages and Linguistics, or one of them in a Joint School together with English, History, or Philosophy.

 St Peter’s prides itself on its commitment to the Joint Schools, and encourages applications in them.
 For more detail, please see the course pages for English and Modern Languages, History and Modern Languages or Philosophy and Modern Languages.

 St Peter’s normally admits ten students to read Modern Languages (of whom up to four may be reading for Joint Schools).
 This is a larger intake in the subject than in most other colleges.
-Applications for beginners’ courses are welcome (see here for the languages in which these are offered).
+Applications for beginners’ courses (in languages in which beginners' courses are offered) are welcome.

 For admission, you must take language tests or aptitude tests as appropriate for the course you have applied for.
 At interview, the emphasis is on demonstrating your intellectual interest in the subject and your readiness to develop your ideas in discussion with a tutor.
 To this end, the interview will generally involve discussion of a short text you have been given beforehand.